 - Doesn't have to use a ton of different kinds of flours

 - It's made from whole natural ingredients.
 Like whole grains, no starches if possible, unrefined sugar, healthy oils, and no xanthan or guar gum.

 And, then of course that it is gluten, dairy, egg, nut, corn, and soy-free so that we (with all of our special diets) can have it.

 I have, so far, come up with two Christmas cookie recipes I really like.
 Chewy Gingerbread Cookies and these Chocolate Mint Cookies.

 Does it get much more Christmas-y than Chocolate Mint Cookies?
 I actually made these to be similar to the king of Christmas cookies (or rather the queen I guess) with a chocolate coating that will rival girl scout's thin mints.

 The warmth of chocolate with the fresh breeze of mint is fairly irresistible.
 But, feel free to eat up.

-While I would never venture to call these a healthy super food they are ridiculously healthier then most cookies.
+While I would never venture to call these a healthy superfood they are ridiculously healthier than most cookies.
 They are whole grain.
 The flour used, Teff, is rich in protein, calcium, and iron.

-The sugar options-- sucanat or coconut sugar-- while still sugar have trace minerals and are far less refined then most sweeteners.
+The sugar options-- sucanat or coconut sugar-- while still sugar has trace minerals and is far less refined than most sweeteners.
 But, don't worry.
-They don' t taste in the least "healthy".
+They don't taste in the least "healthy".
 They are fudgy in texture and taste like thin mints.